Virtual Telephone Town Hall MeetingSeptember 14, 20236:30 p.m.

 D. Desalination Plant Expansion (multiple types of water source options)

 This project would expand the existing Tampa Bay Seawater Desalination Plant with either additional seawater or brackish groundwater.
-Seawater expansion feasibility studies were completed in 2021.
-Brackish water expansion involves constructing a new brackish water wellfield to supply water that would be blended with seawater and treated through the existing infrastructure.
+Seawater expansion feasibility studies were completed in 2021; the new feasibility study will focus on brackish water expansion, which involves constructing a new brackish water wellfield to supply water that would be blended with seawater and treated through the existing infrastructure.
 Connection to the regional system already exists.

 This project would construct a new surface water treatment facility near the existing regional reservoir in southeast Hillsborough County to treat additional surface water supplied from increased Alafia River withdrawals.